miadragovic/todo-list-manager/README.md

 - Pipeline fails if tests fail or coverage <70%
 - View logs and artifacts on GitHub Actions tab

+Current status:
+- The Docker image builds and runs correctly locally.
+- The image is pushed automatically to Azure Container Registry from the pipeline.
+- An Azure Web App for Containers is configured to use this image, but the deployment in the shared Azure environment is currently failing with an “Application Error”.
+The automation and configuration are in place, but the runtime issue is still being investigated.

+You can view pipeline runs and logs in the GitHub “Actions” tab.

 ---

 ## Features